AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/intelligence_assistance_ pipeline/README.md

 ✅    Session context is maintained via:

-                                    🔹 A unique sessionId per user, stored in memory or Redis
+                                    🔹 A unique sessionId per user, stored in memory.

-                                    🔹 Message history streamed and appended with each turn
+                                    🔹 Message history streamed and appended with each turn.

-                                    🔹 Context size trimmed using token window limits (e.g., 4096 tokens)
+                                    🔹 Context size trimmed using token window limits (e.g., 4096 tokens).

-                                    🔹 When session expires, a new chat is auto-initialized
+                                    🔹 When session expires, a new chat is auto-initialized.

 🔹Q3.
 Does this chat support multiple simultaneous users?